airbnb/binaryalert/docs/source/deploying.rst

 ---------------------
 BinaryAlert sends YARA match alerts to an `SNS <https://aws.amazon.com/sns/>`_ topic.
 In order to receive these alerts, you must manually `add a subscription <http://docs.aws.amazon.com/sns/latest/dg/SubscribeTopic.html>`_ to the generated ``NAME_PREFIX_binaryalert_yara_match_alerts`` topic.
 SNS supports a variety of subscription endpoints, including email, SMS, and other Lambda functions.
 Email/SMS subscriptions must be confirmed by the destination, which is why this step can't be automated with Terraform.

+For example, since `StreamAlert <https://streamalert.io>`_ supports `SNS datasources <https://streamalert.io/datasources.html#aws-sns>`_, you could use StreamAlert to forward the YARA match alert to PagerDuty, Slack, etc.

 Terraform State
 ---------------